stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 - **SIAM Review:** Our book received a glowing review from Guosheng Fu of the University of Notre Dame in *SIAM Review*.
 His full review is [available here](https://doi.org/10.1137/24M1700983).
 The following is his conclusion: 'In summary, Classical Numerical Analysis: A Comprehensive Course is an indispensable resource in the field of numerical analysis.
 Its extensive coverage, rigorous treatment, and practical insights make it a must-have for anyone looking to deepen their understanding of applied mathematics.
 Whether you are exploring numerical methods for the first time or revisiting them from a more advanced perspective, this book will be a trusted companion.'

 - **The Mathematical Gazette:** Martin Lukarevski reviewed the book in Volume 110, Issue 577 of *The Mathematical Gazette*.
 The [full review is available here](https://doi.org/10.1080/00255572.2025.2600828).
+He concludes: 'With these small drawbacks, the book is highly recommendable, primarily to students of mathematics looking for rigorous founding of numerical analysis.'

 ### Availability